-- administering our annual incentive and equity-based incentive plans; - reviewing and making recommendations to the Board of Directors with respect to incentive compensation and equity-based plans; - reviewing and determining compensation of executive officers and certain senior management; - reviewing and making recommendations to the Board of Directors with respect to non-employee director compensation; and - if and as required by SEC regulations, discussing with management the Compensation Discussion and Analysis and, if appropriate, recommending its inclusion in our Annual Report on Form 10-K and proxy statement.
+- administering our annual incentive and equity-based incentive plans; - · reviewing and making recommendations to the Board of Directors with respect to incentive compensation and equity-based plans; - · reviewing and determining compensation of executive officers and certain senior management; - reviewing and making recommendations to the Board of Directors with respect to non-employee director compensation; and - if and as required by SEC regulations, discussing with management the Compensation Discussion and Analysis and, if appropriate, recommending its inclusion in our Annual Report on Form 10-K and proxy statement.

 Typically, the Compensation Committee meets quarterly and with greater frequency if necessary.
+In 2018, the Compensation Committee met twice but also conducted business by conferring and acting by unanimous written consent on twelve occasions.
 The agenda for each meeting is usually developed by our Chief Executive Officer in consultation with the Chair of the Compensation Committee and our legal counsel.
 Our Chief Executive Officer attends most meetings, but does not participate in, and is not present during, any deliberations or determinations of the Compensation Committee regarding his compensation or individual performance objectives.
 From time to time, various members of management and other employees as well as outside advisors or consultants may be invited by the Compensation Committee to make presentations, to provide financial or other background information or advice or to otherwise participate in Compensation Committee meetings.
 The charter of the Compensation Committee grants the Compensation Committee full access to all of our books, records, facilities and personnel, as well as authority to obtain, at our expense, advice and assistance from internal and external legal, accounting or other advisors and consultants and other external resources that the Compensation Committee considers necessary or appropriate in the performance of its duties.
 In particular, the Compensation Committee has the sole authority to retain compensation consultants to assist in its evaluation of executive and director compensation, including the authority to approve the consultant's reasonable fees and other retention terms.